linhng98/profile/resume.md

   - Build upload service with integrated image processing feature using bimg library

 - **Site Reliability Engineer (September 2020 - September 2021) – Yeah1**
-  - Collaborate closely with the developers on diagnosis, containerize applications and optimizing cache layers
+  - Collaborate closely with developers on diagnosing, containerizing applications and optimizing cache layers
   - Utilizing Terraform/Terragrunt to provision Google Cloud Platform (GCP) resources using infrastructure as code
   - Migrate continuous delivery system from Spinnaker to ArgoCD
   - Experiment with the Istio service mesh system
   - Built Cloudflare RBAC wrapper tool using Golang and React
-  - Centralize apps logs using Fluentd and ElasticSearch
+  - Using Fluentd and ElasticSearch to centralize apps logs
-  - Observe infrastructure using Prometheus, Grafana, and OpsGenie
+  - Observe infrastructure by using Prometheus, Grafana, and OpsGenie

 - **System Engineer (March 2019 - December 2019) – VNG Corporation**
   - Hands-on with Docker and Ansible